StreamDB

 Define your state structure with createStateSchema.
 Each collection maps an entity type to a Standard Schema validator and a primary key field:

-import { createStateSchema, createStreamDB } from "@durable-streams/state"
+import { createStateSchema } from "@durable-streams/state"

 import { z } from "zod"